-Tutorials 2 - 3: Discussion of research design in group/individual meetings with the TA Students will finish the preliminary design of their group project and meet with the TA to discuss the research design.
+Tutorials 2 (Feb.
+20 or 21) & 3 (Feb.
+27 or 28): Discussion of research design in group/individual meetings with the TA

+Students will finish the preliminary design of their group project and meet with the TA to discuss the research design.
 Students are required to submit a short progress report (1 page) at least two days prior to the meeting.
 The report should include the following: